 If sponsors donate products or cash for awards, we pass these on to our winners.
 Otherwise we give winners our unique festival award plaques.
 The high school competition has cash prize awards.

 Submissions open from August 19 – December 19, 2019

 ◾ Documentaries (feature and short)

-◾ High School Student Film Showcase and Competition (films up to 30 mins.) – Free Submission to November 30, 2018 regular deadline.
+◾ High School Student Film Showcase and Competition (films up to 30 mins.) – Free Submission to Regular Deadline on November 28, 2019.

-◾ Student Films (Please Note: Student films under 20 mins. are only free up until September 30, 2018 early submission deadline with a valid student I.D., but there is a fee for submissions from October 1st-December 20th, 2018.)
-Please note that we are strict on these deadlines.
+◾ Student Films (Please Note: Student films under 20 mins. are only free up until September 27, 2019 early submission deadline with a valid student I.D., but there is a fee for submissions from September 28-December 20, 2018.
+We are strict on these deadlines.)